extremeshok/docker-nginx/README.md

 * Multistage-build docker for the smallest possible image size.
 * All nginx modules static (not dynamic modules)
 * Drop-in replacement for nginx:mainline
+* Nginx patches are verified and from official sources

 ## About
 Used for all our webservers, serving millions of pages a month.
 First byte times are 0.24s or lower with full SSL.

+## Note
+If you have any ideas or suggestions, please open an issue or pull request

+## Bug
+diabled http_image_filter_module due to being unable to detect the default libgd-dev package and will require a custom source compile...
+I will work on this.

 ## Features
 * OpenSSL 1.1.1 latest (TLS 1.3) with ec_nistp_64_gcc_128 enabled (speed)